Azure/eu-digital-covid-certificates-reference-architecture/README.md

-# COVID 19 EU Digital Green Certificate Project
+# EU Digital Covid Certificate - Azure Reference Architecture

-## Project Docs site

-There is a full deployment guide please look at our docs site - https://symmetrical-eureka-325a8bfe.pages.github.io/

 ## Project purpose
 The Azure platform offers some of the most extensive and advanced controls for protecting security and privacy of customer data.